 Sterling silver and the 925 stamp

 Pure silver is too soft for cutlery, jewellery or hollowware, so it is alloyed with a small amount of copper to give it strength.
 The UK standard for sterling silver is 92.5% silver and 7.5% copper, which is why the fineness stamp on sterling reads 925.
+Put in gram terms: a 100 gram sterling item contains 92.5 grams of pure silver, and it is that 92.5 grams the market prices, not the gross weight on the scale.
 The traditional UK symbol for sterling, the lion passant, a walking lion in profile, has been used for centuries and still appears on most hallmarked UK silver today.

 On donated jewellery and small items the stamp is usually a clear 925 inside a chain clasp, on the post of an earring, on the underside of a pendant.
 On hollowware (teapots, candlesticks, trays) the marks are usually on the underside of the base, often four small punches in a row: the maker's mark, the lion passant, the assay office mark, and a date letter.